Robert Smalls: Family

 With his first wife Hannah Jones Smalls, whom he married on December 24, 1856, Robert Smalls had three children: Elizabeth Lydia (1858–1959; m.
-Samuel Jones Bampfield, nine living children); Robert Jr. (1861–1863), who died at age two; and Sarah Voorhies (1863–1920, m.
-Dr. Jay Williams, no children).
-Hannah Jones Smalls had two daughters before she met and married Robert Smalls: Charlotte Jones (m.
-Willie Williams) and Clara Jones (m.
-James Rider).
+Samuel Jones Bampfield, nine living children); Robert Jr., who was born in 1861, and died at age two; and Sarah Voorhies (1863–1920).
+Hannah Jones Smalls had two daughters before she met and married Robert Smalls: Charlotte and Clara Jones.
 Smalls and his family were affiliated with the Baptist Church and attended Berean Baptist Church when living in Washington, D.C.
 Smalls was a Prince Hall mason as a member of Sons of Beaufort Lodge #36.
+Smalls's great-great-grandson, Michael B. Moore, was the unsuccessful Democratic nominee for South Carolina's 1st congressional district in 2024.

 Hannah Smalls died on July 28, 1883.
-On April 9, 1890, Robert Smalls married Annie E. Wigg, a Charleston schoolteacher, who bore him one son, William Robert Smalls (1891–1970).
+On April 9, 1890, Robert Smalls married Annie E. Wigg, a Charleston schoolteacher, who bore him one son, William Robert Smalls (1892–1970).
 Annie Smalls died on November 5, 1895.

-Smalls died of malaria and diabetes on February 23, 1915, at the age of 75.
+Robert Smalls died of malaria and diabetes on February 23, 1915, at the age of 75.
 He was buried in his family's plot in the churchyard of the Tabernacle Baptist Church in downtown Beaufort.
 The monument to Smalls in this churchyard is inscribed with his 1895 statement to the South Carolina legislature: "My race needs no special defense, for the past history of them in this country proves them to be the equal of any people anywhere.
 All they need is an equal chance in the battle of life."